noemistatcat/segmentation_agent/README.md

 - Uses the **elbow method** to determine optimal cluster count
 - Calculates multiple validation metrics (Silhouette, Davies-Bouldin, Calinski-Harabasz)
 - Generates cluster labels and saves enriched data
+- Summarizes the profile and characteristics of each segment

 ### 2. Marketing Strategy Agent
 - Receives clustering results from the previous agent